-This past year, the State of Michigan passed P.A.
+The State of Michigan passed P.A.
 161, which allows 100% Disabled Military Veterans to claim a 100% exemption from property taxes for their principal residence.
-In order to file for 2013, your affidavit and documentation must be filed with the Wilson Township assessor by December 10, 2013.
-The requests will be reviewed at the December 10, 2013 Wilson Township Board of Review, Township Hall at 5:00 P.M.
+In order to file, your affidavit and documentation must be filed with the Wilson Township assessor by December 10, 2013.
+The requests will be reviewed at the December Wilson Township Board of Review, Township Hall at 5:00 P.M.
 All the information you need to file your request is contained in the following three documents.

 - Disabled Veterans Exemption requirements for filing

 Wilson Township, working with BS&A software, has developed a web site where you can get all your parcel information and property tax information.
 The system also lets you view your property on a Google Map.
 You may also pay your property taxes on line, however there are fees for using this service.

 If you own property in Wilson Township and would like a copy of your Property Record card, one can be emailed to you.
 To request your property record card, click this link.
 The property record card and a map of your property will be emailed within 7 business days.